pachyderm/pachyderm/doc/pipeline_spec.md

 A method consists of two properties: partition unit and incrementality.

 #### Partition Unit
 Partition unit specifies the granularity at which input data is parallelized across containers.
+It can be of three values:

-* `Blocks`: different blocks of the same file may be parelleized across containers.
+* `block`: different blocks of the same file may be parelleized across containers.
-* `Top-level objects`: the files and/or directories residing under the root directory (/) must be grouped together.
+* `file`: the files and/or directories residing under the root directory (/) must be grouped together.
 For instance, if you have four files in a directory structure like:

 ```
 /foo